IRS Form 8826: Disabled Access Credit

 Does Form 8826 only work in certain states?

-The Disabled Access Credit is not limited to only certain states.
-A qualifying business may discuss the credit with its tax professional as part of its federal tax return.
+Eligible businesses can discuss the credit with their tax professional as part of their federal tax return.

 Eligible Access Expenditures